Dananji/RCONClient/README.md

 # RCONClient
-An RCON client to communicate with a Minecraft server written in Haskell
+An RCON client to communicate with a Minecraft server written in Haskell.
+Refer [https://developer.valvesoftware.com/wiki/Source_RCON_Protocol] to understand more about RCON protocol

 # Introduction